CsirtEntelgy/Mini-Google_Web_Server/README.md

 ## What happens on server side
 The general idea is that we build almost every modules from scratch, like **data structures, file system crawler and indexer, search engine, on-disk index, network socket, threadpool, HTTP parsing and generating, security issues**.
 These modules are developed in a reasonable order, from HW1 to HW4.
 Each HW is based on the previous HW implementations.
 HW4 will be the final version, i.e. the Mini-Google Web Server.

-We also pay huge attention to **architecture design, code style, code readability, error handling, memory management, unit testing and integration testing.**
+We also pay huge attention to **architecture design, modularity, code reuse, code readability, code consistency, code style(no cpplint.py complaints), error handling, memory management(no valgrind issues), unit testing and integration testing.**

 (1) HW1 : Build complete LinkedList and HashTable modules from scratch【 C 】
 (2) HW2 : Build file system crawler and indexer (inverted index) as well as the search engine【 C / POSIX 】